 Among the panelists who completed the survey, this weight is then calibrated again to align with the population benchmarks identified in the accompanying table and trimmed at the 1st and 99th percentiles to reduce the loss in precision stemming from variance in the weights.
-Sampling errors and tests of statistical significance take into account the effect of weighting.
+Sampling errors panel attrition.
+If only a subsample of panelists was invited to participate in the wave, this weight